Cecil College Policies and Procedures

 A Cecil College student who wishes to file a grievance should first attempt to resolve the issue at its source with the instructor or staff member involved.
 Should such a resolution be impossible, however, the student may pursue the following steps if he/she wishes to file a grievance.
 There are two grievance tracks: (1) academic grievances, such as grade disputes and academic dishonesty issues; and (2) all other matters, such as schedules, fees, materials, and property.

-- Non-Academic Grievances: Students wishing to appeal nonacademic matters, such as decisions regarding property, scheduling, etc., should first confer with the faculty or staff member involved.
+- Non-Academic Grievances: Students wishing to appeal non-academic matters, should first confer with the faculty or staff member involved.

-- The Vice President will gather and analyze appropriate information.
-Should the Vice President deem it necessary, he/she has the option of convening and chairing a committee (comprised of at least one faculty member, one student, and one staff member from Enrollment and Student Support Services selected by the Vice President) to help evaluate the student’s petition through interviewing parties involved in the grievance and gathering and reviewing materials pertinent to the case.
-The decision at this stage of the grievance will be made by the Vice President based on the facts that have been gathered.
+- The appropriate Dean or supervisor will gather and analyze appropriate information.
+Should the Dean or supervisor deem it necessary, he/she has the option of convening and chairing a committee (comprised of at least one faculty member, one student, and one staff member from Student Services and Institutional Effectiveness (SSIE)--selected by the appropriate Dean in Academic Programs or the Vice President of SSIE) to help evaluate the student’s petition through interviewing parties involved in the grievance and gathering and reviewing materials pertinent to the case.
+The decision at this stage of the grievance will be made by the Dean or supervisor based on the facts that have been gathered.

-- Within five working days after completing the investigation, the Vice President will, by registered mail, notify the student of his/her decision.
+- Within 10 working days after completing the investigation, the Dean or supervisor will, by registered mail, notify the student of his/her decision.

 Return to Top